-Question 2: Do I have to sign up for Graduation?
+Question 2: Do I have to apply or sign up for graduation?

-Yes, each term students who meet all graduation requirements for any degree or certificate program must apply to graduate to receive their EFSC degree, whether or not they plan to attend the commencement exercises.
+Yes.
+Each term students who meet all graduation requirements for any degree or certificate program must apply to graduate and pay the intent to graduate fee to receive their EFSC degree, whether or not they plan to attend the commencement exercises.
 You will not receive your EFSC diploma and your degree will not be posted to your record if you do not apply for graduation.

-Yes, the Graduation processing fee is $20 per degree; after the published deadline there is an additional late fee assessment of $20 per person.
+Yes, the graduation processing fee is $20 per degree; after the published deadline, there is an additional late fee assessment of $20 per application.
 The fee must be paid at the time you submit your Intent to Graduate application.
 If you do not graduate in the term that you registered to graduate, you must sign up again in the term you complete your requirements and pay the fee again.